Splitting formulas for the local real Gromov-Witten invariants: VFCs for real relative moduli spaces

+We next apply these consideration to the families of moduli spaces considered in section \S\ref{S.constr.vfc}.
+Before we proceed, note that being a finite dimensional manifold is a topological condition, which can be verified by providing a local model; on the other hand, its orientability and a choice of orientation are global questions.
+This section summarizes why the transversality results proved so far suffice to address the first question for the generic fiber of these moduli spaces (away from virtual codimension 2 strata), and to identify their (actual) orientation sheaf with a certain determinant line bundle (away from virtual codimension 2 strata).
+Orientations are deferred to \S\ref{S.orient}.

-Assume $\Si$ is a (smooth) symmetric curve with $r$ pairs of conjugate marked points $V.$ For every $d$, $\chi$, $\vec \mu$ fixed, consider the family \bear \eear of moduli spaces defined by \eqref{rel.moduli.jv.all}.
-The linearization at $f:C\ra \Si$ has the form \bear D_f (\xi, k)=f^* \del_{(\T, c_\T)} \xi + A_f(\xi)+ b_f(k) \eear cf. \eqref{lin.f}.
-The first term is the pullback of the $\del_{(\T, c_\T)}$ operator on the target, where $\T=\T_\Si$ is as in \eqref{T.punctured}, while $A_f$ and $b_f$ are 0'th order terms.
+We start with the case of a fixed, smooth target, and then move to a family of targets.
+Let $\Si$ be a (smooth) symmetric curve with $r$ pairs of conjugate marked points $V$, and assume that $\Si$ has no rational components without any marked points.
+For every $d$, $\chi$, $\vec \mu$ fixed, consider the family \bear \eear of moduli spaces defined by \eqref{rel.moduli.jv.all}.
+Its virtual orientation line at $f$ is the determinant of the linearization.
+Recall that when $f:C \ra \Si$ (i.e. $f$ has no rubber components) the linearization $L_f $ is given by \eqref{lin.f.2} and $\det L_f$ is defined using its Fredholm completion \eqref{lin.rel.norms.weighted}.
+However, it is more convenient here to use an equivalent description of the linearization, as an operator of the form

+cf. \eqref{lin.f.rel.A}.
+Here $\T=\T_\Si$ is the relative tangent bundle \eqref{T.punctured} of the marked curve $\Si$.
+The first term of $D_f$ is the pullback of the $\del_{(\T, c_\T)}$ operator on the target, while $A_f$ and $b_f$ are 0'th order terms.
 By construction, the image of both $A_f$ and $b_f$ are (smooth) $(0,1)$-forms supported away from a neighborhood of the special points of the domain.
-So after completing in weighted Sobolev norms the linearization $D_f$ becomes a compact perturbation of the Fredholm operator $\del_{(\T, c_\T)}\oplus 0$.
-Turning off the compact perturbation provides an isotopy (through Fredholm operators) connecting $D_f$ with $\del_{(\T, c_\T)}\oplus 0$.
+Operators of the form \eqref{lin.rel} are completed to Fredholm operators as in \eqref{Real.CR}-\eqref{ker.D0}; we refer the reader to Lemma~\ref{L.all.lin.sameA} and rest of \S\ref{S.lin.smooth} for the identification between the two linearizations -- $L_f$ in \eqref{lin.f.2} and $D_f$ in \eqref{lin.rel} -- as well as between the kernels and cokernels of their Fredholm completions.